What is a Windows XP Icon

 How are icons distributed?

 There is a standard file format for icons in Windows.
 Icon files always have .ICO extension.
-A file in this formats holds all icon images.
+A file in this format holds all icon images.
 Microsoft also recommends how the images should be ordered inside an icon.

 Icons can also be embedded inside an application (.EXE), application extension (.DLL), or other executable file.
 This option is used quite often by application developers.
 Icon editors are usually able to extract icons from applications.